hwxi/hwxi.github.io/TEACHING/README.md

 If you feel that your work is not fairly graded, please raise your concern to me ASAP.
 If you don't, then I could not tell.

-1. You receive 10% bonus points for submitting each assignment 24 hours earlier than the due time.

-2. For a programming task, your implementation must compile and pass a given test in order for you to receive *any* credit.
+1. For a programming task, your implementation must compile and pass a given test in order for you to receive *any* credit.

 ### Prerequisites